Trump signs order to bar trans women and girls from female sports

 Trans women’s participation in sport has been a lightning rod in the US culture wars in recent years, though the number of athletes involved is small.

-National Collegiate Athletics Association (NCAA) President Charlie Baker told a US Senate panel in December that he knew of fewer than 10 trans people competing among the 520,000 athletes at colleges nationwide.
+National Collegiate Athletics Association (NCAA) president, Charlie Baker, told a US Senate panel in December that he knew of fewer than 10 trans people competing among the 520,000 athletes at colleges nationwide.

-Opinion polls have shown growing public opposition to trans women competing amid high-profile controversies involving athletes such as college swimmer Lia Thomas, who won the NCAA Division I national championship in 2022 before being barred from women’s events by World Aquatics.
+Opinion polls have suggested growing public opposition to trans women competing amid high-profile controversies involving athletes, such as college swimmer Lia Thomas, who won the NCAA Division I national championship in 2022 before being barred from women’s events by World Aquatics.

-In a 2023 Gallup poll, 69 percent of Americans said trans athletes should only be allowed to compete on sports teams that align with their sex, a seven-point rise compared to 2021.
+In a 2023 Gallup poll, 69 percent of Americans said trans athletes should only be allowed to compete on sports teams that align with their sex, a seven-point rise compared with 2021.

-Baker, NCAA president, welcomed Trump’s order for setting a “clear, national standard.”
+Baker, NCAA president, welcomed Trump’s order for setting a “clear, national standard”.

 “We strongly believe that clear, consistent, and uniform eligibility standards would best serve today’s student-athletes instead of a patchwork of conflicting state laws and court decisions,” Baker said in a statement.